Brian-Leary/CarND-Capstone/README.md

 This init function is important to point out as we are establishing the yaw_control (speed, steering, etc.), as well as, the deceleration and acceleration.

 ### def control(self, *args, **kwargs):
-The
-        # TODO: Change the arg, kwarg list to suit your needs
-        # Return throttle, brake, steer
+This function changes the arguments of throttle, brake and steer to your liking.

 # How to Install Software